The fortunes of a precious human life

 As you go through these 10 richnesses, we each have to check, “Do I have this one or don’t I?”
 We may have some and not have others.
 Also, see how each one enriches your life and makes it easier for you to practice.

 Having complete and healthy sense and mental faculties

 So often in our life we just take things like this completely for granted.
 The fact that we can get out of bed every morning.
 There are many people who can’t get up from the bed every morning.
 Their bodies can’t move; it’s too painful to move.
 We take for granted the fact that we can see things and hear things.
 Not everybody has that opportunity.
-It would have been so easy for us to either be blind or deaf or retarded or whatever.
+It would have been so easy for us to be born with sensory and mental impairments.
 It’s so easy.
 So just the fact that we have all our senses intact is a very great blessing, you could say.
 It’s a very great opportunity, and this enables us to not only live our life in a more functional way, but, especially in terms of the Dharma, it enables us to practice better.

 If we didn’t have all our senses, we’d have to use so much more time just for maintaining our life.
 We wouldn’t have as much time for practice.
 We wouldn’t be able to read books or listen to teachings or think about them.
 We have a lot going for us, just by the fact that our body and our sense faculties are functioning well.
 When we remember this and stop taking these things for granted, then this incredible feeling of joy and appreciation comes in our heart.